-- The overheated cooling system may lead to complete system crash resulting in data loss;
+- The overheated cooling system may lead to a complete system crash resulting in data loss;

-Crypto-Loot virus is multi-platform utility compatible with Window, Linux, and iOS.
+The virus is a multi-platform utility compatible with Windows, Linux, and iOS.
 Besides, it can run on desktop PCs, laptops, tablets, and smartphones.
-If you are a website's owner and seek to use it for monetization purposes legally, you can do that by signing to the service for free.
+If you are a website owner and seek to use it for monetization purposes legally, you can do that by signing for the service for free.

-If, however, your antivirus software keeps reporting you about a stealthy attempt to install Monero miner on your PC, you should remove Crypto-Loot from the system to prevent PC's resources from leaking.
-For this purpose, you should use a professional anti-malware utility, such as Reimage, Plumbytes Anti-MalwareWebroot SecureAnywhere AntiVirus or Malwarebytes Anti Malware.
+If, however, your antivirus software keeps reporting to you about a stealthy attempt to install Monero miner on your PC, you should remove Crypto-Loot from the system to prevent the PC's resources from leaking.
+For this purpose, you should use a professional anti-malware utility, such as SpyHunter 5Combo Cleaner or Malwarebytes.

 Crypto-mining Trojans can spread by bundling

-It's not illegal to mine digital currency on your website by using visitor's CPU during the web browsing session.
-Staying on the mining-inclinded domain from 5 minutes to 2 hours will not cause severe damage to the system.
+It's not illegal to mine digital currency on your website by using visitor's CPUs during the web browsing session.
+Staying on the mining-inclined domain from 5 minutes to 2 hours will not cause severe damage to the system.

 They can create fake websites and promote them with the help of browser hijackers.
 Once the victim clicks on a link to a malicious website, he or she is exposed to a doubtful website on a new tab URL, which usually locks the screen and reports a malicious activity, urges to install updates/apps to proceed with the browsing, and so on.
 That's a catch to maximize the collection of Monero fractions.

 Legitimate websites can also be hacked for mining cryptocurrency.
-In this cases, the rights of both the domain's owner and its visitor's rights are violations by not letting them known about the usage of crypto-miner.
+In these cases, the rights of both the domain's owner and its visitor's rights are violated by not letting them known about the usage of crypto-miner.

 Although developers of cryptocurrency miner services often claim that the service and related apps are committed by anti-virus tools and adblockers, reputable security tools are usually set to notify PCs' users about an attempt to install mining Trojans stealthily.